 Implementing TRC Calls to Action

-Since 1928, the Métis Nation of Alberta (MNA) has governed the Métis within Alberta.
-Their mandate is to be a representative voice on behalf of Métis people within Alberta, provide Métis people an opportunity to participate in government policy and, most importantly, promote and facilitate the advancement of Métis people through the pursuit of self-reliance, self-determination, and self-management.
+Since 1928, the Otipemisiwak Métis Government has governed the Métis within Alberta.
+Its mandate is to be a representative voice on behalf of Métis people within Alberta, provide Métis people an opportunity to participate in government policy and, most importantly, promote and facilitate the advancement of Métis people through the pursuit of self-reliance, self-determination, and self-management.

-Strathcona County is located on Treaty Six Territory and the homeland of the Métis Nation of Alberta, Region Two and Four.
+Strathcona County is located on Treaty Six Territory and the homeland of the Métis.

 Strathcona County honours the First Peoples of this land.
 We recognize that we stand upon land that carries the footsteps of Cree, Métis, and Blackfoot amongst many other Nations, who have been here for thousands of years.